 The good news is that browsers are faster, boast more features and are safer than ever before.
 Internet Explorer was the first major browser to hit the market (remember the little "e" icon in every PC and Mac?).
 After losing market share to rivals like Firefox and Chrome, it has seen a resurgence of positive reviews in recent years thanks to its stellar privacy and security settings.
 For the past several years IE has captured well over 99 percent of malware, blowing away its competitors.
 Internet Explorer 11 is commended as having the fastest and most secure version in the browser's long history.

-For the last half-dozen years, Firefox has been stealing away increasingly more of the browser market from Internet Explorer and is a reviewer favorite.
-Reviewers say Firefox isn't the fastest browser out there, but it is plenty fast and boasts greater customization than other browsers.
-With over 6,000 available add-ons and plug-ins, users can do more with Firefox than any other web browser.
-Whatever your Internet needs, you can probably configure Firefox to meet them.
+For the last several years, Firefox has been stealing away increasingly more of the browser market and is a reviewer favorite.
+Reviewers say Firefox isn't the fastest browser out there (that title usually goes to Chrome), but it is a great performer and boasts better customization options than other browsers.

 Google Chrome, launched in 2008, is Firefox's main competitor.
 Like Google's search engine, Chrome is simplistic in appearance and efficient in function, but the browser has made serious strides in features and performance.
 Despite concerns about Google's respect for privacy, most reviewers say Chrome is now the best browser on the market.